Skip to content

 Short answers, pulled from the story.

-In May 2021, the World Health Organization announced that SARS-CoV-2 variants would be named using Greek letters.
-This decision aimed to simplify communication for non-scientific audiences.
+In May 2021, the World Health Organization announced that variants of SARS-CoV-2 would be named using letters of the Greek alphabet.
+The decision was made to avoid attaching stigma to any country or region and to simplify communications for non-scientific audiences.